SharedSmally/doc/spring/configuration.md

    <bean id = "helloWorld" class = "com.xxx.HelloWorld" />
 </beans>
 ```
 Here, the method name is annotated with @Bean works as bean ID and it creates and returns the actual bean.
 Your configuration class can have a declaration for more than one @Bean.
-Once your configuration classes are defined, you can load and provide them to Spring container using AnnotationConfigApplicationContext as follows −
+Once your configuration classes are defined, you can load and provide them to Spring container using AnnotationConfigApplicationContext:
 ```
 public static void main(String[] args) {
    ApplicationContext ctx = new AnnotationConfigApplicationContext(HelloWorldConfig.class);